On Imbalanced Regression with Hoeffding Trees: Introduction

-First, we implement hierarchical shrinkage on incremental decision trees that are available in the scikit multiflow library~\citep{scikit_multiflow}.

-Second, we revisit KDE and make it applicable to mining algorithms that operate on streaming data.
-Third, by combining the above techniques we achieve improved performance of incremental decision tree algorithms on imbalanced regression tasks for streaming data.
-While we achieve improved performance in such tasks, our main finding is that KDE helps with the improved predictions a lot, whereas hierarchical shrinkage hardly - if ever - helps.
-Finally, our code is publicly available for anyone to work with: \href{https://github.com/marinaAlchirch/DSFA_2026}{https://github.com/marinaAlchirch/DSFA\_2026}.
+\paragraph{Contributions.} First, we implement hierarchical shrinkage on incremental decision trees that are available in the \multiflow library~\citep{Library:Multiflow}.
+Second, we revisit KDE and make it applicable to mining algorithms that operate on streams.
+Third, by combining the above techniques we achieve improved performance of incremental decision tree algorithms on imbalanced regression tasks for streams.
+Our main finding is that KDE helps with the improved predictions a lot, whereas hierarchical shrinkage provides minimal gains.
+We then integrate KDE with the \river library~\citep{Library:River} and verify that KDE improves predictions in the same tree models tested in \multiflow, as well as in additional ones that were not tested or were not available in \multiflow.
+Our code is publicly available for anyone to work with: \href{https://github.com/marinaAlchirch/DSFA_2026}{https://github.com/marinaAlchirch/DSFA\_2026}.